Find Affordable College Courses

 $16,160 Average Tuition & Fees

-Liberty University did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #7 on the list.
+With a ranking of #7, Liberty University did quite well on this year’s best value schools for communication and journalism students.
 Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at Liberty University are $16,160 a year.
+Liberty University undergraduate students pay an average of $16,160 in tuition and fees each year.
 After completing their degree, communication and journalism graduates from Liberty University carry an average student debtload of $25,813.
 The average monthly payment of a loan this size is about $473, assuming that the borrower is on a 10-year repayment plan.

 $12,698 Average Tuition & Fees

 Arkansas State University - Main Campus ranked #8 on this year’s Best Value Communication & Journalism Schools in the Southeast Region list.
-Located in the city of Jonesboro, A-State is a public school with a fairly large student population.
+Located in the small city of Jonesboro, A-State is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at A-State are $12,698 per year.
 The average amount in student loans that communication and journalism majors at A-State take out is $22,583.